acseCAPSlab/BatteryZoo_Zookeeper/README.md

-# Li-Batt - Optimal Control
+# BatteryZoo - Zookeeper (Optimal Control)

-This repository is a demonstration of Optimal Control using the [LiBatt](https://github.com/acseCAPSlab/Li-Batt).
+This repository is a demonstration of Optimal Control using the [BatteryZoo](https://github.com/acseCAPSlab/BatteryZoo).
 Here, a fast charging optimal control problem \[needs citation\] is implemented in [ICLOCS2](http://www.ee.ic.ac.uk/ICLOCS/) using the [OPTI Toolbox's](https://github.com/jonathancurrie/OPTI) IPOPT solver \[needs citation\].

 ## Running the problem